 With the organization being audited, it can have significant effects on the audit results, in such a way that some kinds of audits, such as performance audits, cannot achieve adequate results without knowledge, and the basis of the audit is based on better and more understanding.
-It is stated that in this regard, the classification of the entities under audit should be made in a specialized manner so that the auditors, while being thoroughly familiar with the laws and regulations of the entities under audit, also have a complete and accurate knowledge of the objectives, duties, and powers of the entities under audit.
+It is stated that in this regard, the classification of the entities under audit should be made in a specialized manner so that the auditors, while being thoroughly familiar with the laws and regulations of the entities under audit.
 By providing more detailed and in-depth reports while increasing the effectiveness of the audit, they can be more effective in the corrective movement of the entities to fulfill the assigned tasks.